All 31 NFL Stadiums, Ranked

 Fun fact: The LA Coliseum is the world’s only stadium to serve as an Olympic stadium twice.

 There's a reason the Rams' stadium is really just a temporary home: It hasn't been updated since the 1984 Summer Games, which means that the whole stadium feels like a waypoint for wayward athletes.
-Thankfully the LA Metro now runs by (it didn't until just a couple years ago), which means you no longer have to spend $100 on parking (that's not a typo).
-Let’s be honest: Fans are just biding their time before the new stadium is erected on the other side of the city, theoretically in 2017.
+Thankfully the LA Metro now runs by (it didn't until a few years ago), which means you no longer have to spend $100 on parking (that's not a typo).
+Let’s be honest: Fans are just biding their time before the new stadium is erected on the other side of the city.

 Yet the experience here isn’t ALL bad.
-Sure, you can’t really see the historic arches or Olympic rings from anywhere inside the bowl, and the big track around the field makes you feel like you’re watching the games from the 110.
+Sure, you can’t really see the historic arches or Olympic rings from anywhere inside the bowl, and the cavernous size of the place makes you feel like you’re watching the games from the 110.
 But because most of the food stands are portable tents, they can have stuff like teriyaki bowls and fajitas without having to renovate the concourse.
-And with 80,000 seats and LA weather, there are worse ways to spend a Sunday. -- MM
+And with 90,000 seats and LA weather, there are worse ways to spend a Sunday. -- MM

 Orchard Park, New York